sagarjaink/apify-mcp-server/README.md

 - `get-actor-details`: Retrieves documentation, input schema, and details about a specific Actor.
 - `discover-actors`: Searches for relevant Actors using keywords and returns their details.

 There are also tools to manage the available tools list.
-However, dynamically adding and removing tools requires the MCP client to have the capability to update tools list (handle `ToolListChangedNotificationSchema`), which is typically not supported.
+However, dynamically adding and removing tools requires the MCP client to have the capability to update the tools list (handle `ToolListChangedNotificationSchema`), which is typically not supported.

 You can try this functionality using the [Apify Tester MCP Client](https://apify.com/jiri.spilka/tester-mcp-client) Actor.
 To enable it, set the `enableActorAutoLoading` parameter.